Ebooks at QUT Library

 - Seamless Patron Driven Acquisition (PDA)

 Typically ebook files will be in either PDF or ePub format.
 PDF files don’t adapt well to various sized displays and devices and therefore it is difficult to view some PDF files on small screens that come with some smartphones, tablets and ebook readers.
 Therefore ePub is the preferred ebook file format as the text reflows to fit the dimensions of the screen.
 For this reason ePub has been adopted as the official standard of the International Digital Publishing Forum.
 The ePub ebook file format supports Digital Rights Management (DRM) but it is not required by the specifications.
-For more information on DRM see the Adobe Digital Editions tab.
+For more information on DRM see the Downloading to Adobe Digital Editions tab.